-(a) For purposes of this section Division the code official must serve notice of suspension of a registration by mail, electronic notification, or posting on the subject property.
-The suspension is effective immediately until the requirements of this chapter are met or for the duration of the suspension set forth in the notice, or if no duration is listed in the notice, until such time as the code official lifts the suspension.

-(b) Electronically transmitting a copy of the notice, acknowledgment of receipt requested, to the last known electronic address of the registrant or landlord shall serve as an accepted legal standard of contact and notice under this provision.
+- (a) For purposes of this section Division the code official must serve notice of suspension of a registration by mail, electronic notification, or posting on the subject property.
+The suspension is effective immediately until the requirements of this chapter are met or for the duration of the suspension set forth in the notice, or if no duration is listed in the notice, until such time as the code official lifts the suspension. - (b) Electronically transmitting a copy of the notice, acknowledgment of receipt requested, to the last known electronic address of the registrant or landlord shall serve as an accepted legal standard of contact and notice under this provision.

 Sec.
-34.83226. --- Suspension and Revocation.
+34.83226. - Suspension and Revocation.

-(a) The code official may suspend a residential rental property registration or a home share rental registration for a rental property if the code official determines that:

-- (1) The property is declared a substandard or dangerous building by the building department, the code official, or a court of competent jurisdiction; - (2) Registrant fails to comply with a notice of violation; - (3) Registrant fails to comply with applicable requirements of this Article.
+- (a) The code official may suspend a residential rental property registration or a home share rental registration for a rental property if the code official determines that: - The property is declared a substandard or dangerous building by the building department, the code official, or a court of competent jurisdiction; - (2) Registrant fails to comply with a notice of violation; - (3) Registrant fails to comply with applicable requirements of this Article.

 Sec.
-34.827. - Revocation.
+34.827.
+Revocation.

-(b) A court of competent jurisdiction may revoke a residential rental property registration or a home share rental registration that has been suspended pursuant to section 34.826this Article if the court determines that during the suspension the registrant did not comply with the requirements of this chapterArticle, abate a notice of violation for which the suspension was ordered, or failed to comply with a court order.
-A suspension need not be in place in order to revoke a registration.
+(b) A court of competent jurisdiction may revoke a residential rental property registration or a home share rental registration that has been suspended pursuant to section 34.826this Article if the court determines that during the suspension the registrant did not comply with the requirements of this chapter.chapte